LifeMiles is Avianca's frequent flyer program.

 Specialty: spanish food.

 Founded on February 14th, 1969 by the Spanish chef Ángel García and his wife Marta Elena Barrientos, El Bodegón has been managed for 20 years by their daughter, the Salvadoran-Spanish cook Marta Elena García.

 The place offers traditional European dishes such as chipirones (small squid) in their own ink, seafood and a variety of meats.

 Its chef studied hotel management in Lausanne, Switzerland, and at the Green Hotel in Spain.
 She also worked at the Hotel Ritz in Paris.
 Furthermore, for the past three years, she has been one of the juries of the reality show Top Chef El Salvador.

 The pupusas are the most iconic dish in El Salvador, but the elotes locos (crazy corn cobs) are a close second.
-This dish can be found in most of the street stalls or traditional food fairs of the city.
+This dish can be found in many street stalls or traditional food fairs in the city.

 Centro Internacional de Ferias y Convenciones de El Salvador (CIFCO)

 Monsenor Óscar Arnulfo Romero y Galdámez International Airport (Comalapa), 30 minutes from downtown San Salvador.

 Buses (SITRAMSS): every day from 5:00 a.m. to 9:00 p.m.
 Price: 0.33 USD per ticket.
 Taxis: minimum Rate: 5 USD.